valr300/OSPaypalIpn/README.md

          .
 Anything that does not match your email address configured in step 2 will be rejected.
          .
 The InworkdIpn_Url will reject anything that does not come from local.
          .
 You should reference InworldIpn_url with 127.0.0.1 as this is not accessible from outside.
          .
+Make sure you have given your IPN Listener into your account as well, see step 2.
+         .
 As stated per paypal, there could be some delay before you receive the IPN, could even take hours or days, so don't expect this to be instantaneous.
 For more information on how the timedout are defined inworld see the readme tha comes with the OSPaypalIpn package inworld.